There are certain foods that come to mind when you say ‘comfort food’. Baked Macaroni and Cheese is definitely at the top of my comfort foods list.

 4. Place the cooked and drained elbow noodles in your baking dish.
 Then, pour the cheese sauce over top and stir together to make sure all noodles are coated, even the noodles on the edges of the dish.
 Top with the remaining shredded cheese, then the Panko, and finally sprinkle with smoked paprika.
 Bake for 20 minutes.

-Keywords: baked mac and cheese
+Keywords: easy baked mac and cheese